 We trialled the iSensing pilot project in Belfast City Cemetery from 20 -27 June 2019 as part of our Smart Belfast programme.

 The aim of the project is to explore how data and innovative technologies can help us manage our parks and open spaces, ensuring they are safe, accessible and enjoyed by all.

 Heritage project at the City Cemetery

-With funding from the Heritage and Lottery Fund (NI)’s Parks for People Programme, we’d like to develop a programme to protect, enhance and promote the rich heritage of City Cemetery.
+With funding from the Heritage and Lottery Fund (NI)’s Parks for People Programme, we're developing a programme to protect, enhance and promote the rich heritage of City Cemetery.

-The cemetery is served by Metro services 10A-H, which leave from Queen Street and pass the front gate of the cemetery.
-Call us 028 9066 6630 for more information.
+The cemetery is served by Glider route G1 in the direction of McKinstry Road which passes the front gate of the cemetery.
+Call 028 9066 6630 for more information.

 Black taxis, departing from the Castle Junction depot at 35a King Street, also pass by the front of the cemetery.
 For details, call 028 9031 5777.